omcodedthis/omcodedthis/README.md

 # Hey!

 I'm Om, who has a great passion for programming in the fields of Fintech, Cybersecurity, & Generative AI.
-Currently, I'm taking courses along with personal projects to gain a deeper understanding of the use of software & hardware related concepts to solve problems applicable to these domains.
+Currently, I'm taking courses along with personal projects to gain a deeper underst&ing of the use of software & hardware related concepts to solve problems applicable to these domains.

 ## Courses

-* **CS106A:** Teaches the fundamental concepts of programming and problem-solving by Stanford University.
+* **CS106A:** Teaches the fundamental concepts of programming & problem-solving by Stanford University.

-* **[CS50x:](https://github.com/omcodedthis/CS50x-Scores)** Teaches higher-level concepts such as abstraction, algorithms, data structures, encapsulation, resource management, security, software engineering, and web development by Harvard University.
+* **[CS50x:](https://github.com/omcodedthis/CS50x-Scores)** Teaches higher-level concepts such as abstraction, algorithms, data structures, encapsulation, resource management, security, software engineering, & web development by Harvard University.

-* **[CS61B:](https://github.com/omcodedthis/CS61B-Scores)** Focuses on fundamental data structures and algorithms concepts along with software engineering by UC Berkeley.
+* **[CS61B:](https://github.com/omcodedthis/CS61B-Scores)** Focuses on fundamental data structures & algorithms concepts along with software engineering by UC Berkeley.

-* **[CS50CS:](https://github.com/omcodedthis/CS50-Cybersecurity-Scores)** Teaches fundamental concepts on cybersecurity and its relevant trade-offs by Harvard University.
+* **[CS50CS:](https://github.com/omcodedthis/CS50-Cybersecurity-Scores)** Teaches fundamental concepts on cybersecurity & its relevant trade-offs by Harvard University.

 ## Projects